The Statement of Mochizuki's Corollary 3.12: Initial Theta Data: Global Multiplicative Subspaces, Initial Theta Data, and E11a1

 \subsection{Fricke Involutions}

-In the process of demystifying Mochizuki's ``initial theta data'' we make use of the classical theory of the Fricke involution, which we now recall.
+In the process of unpacking Mochizuki's ``initial theta data'' we make use of the classical theory of the Fricke involution, which we now recall.
 Let $Y_0(l)$ be the moduli stack\footnote{ We note that pairs $(E,M)$ consisting of an elliptic curve together with an $l$-torsion subgroup have an involution which implies the moduli problem is not fine.
 One can define a course space as a quotient of $Y_1(N)$ which is fine.
-See for example \cite[\S7.1]{Parson2003}. }of elliptic curves with $l$-torsion subgroups isomorphic to the constant group scheme $\ZZ/l\ZZ$.
-For each field $L$, the $L$-rational points have the form $[(E,C)] \in Y_0(l)(L)$ where $[(E,C)]$ is an isomorphism classes of an elliptic curve $E$ over $L$ together with an order $l$ cyclic subgroup $C(\Lbar) \subset E[l](\Lbar)$ stable under $G(\Lbar/L)$. \begin{definition} The \emph{Fricke involution} is the endomorphism $Y_0(l) \to Y_0(l)$ is given by
+See for example \cite[\S7.1]{Parson2003}. } whose $S$-points are elliptic curves with cyclic subgroup of order $l$; by ``cyclic subgroup of order $l$" we mean a finite flat subgroup scheme over $S$ that \'etale locally is isomorphic the constant group scheme $\ZZ/l\ZZ$.
+If $S=\Spec(L)$ is the spectrum of a number field then the cyclic subgroup $M \subset E$ in the moduli problem is equivalent to the cyclic subgroup $M(\Lbar) \subset E[l](\Lbar)$ of order $l$ which is stable under $G(\Lbar/L)$. \begin{definition} The \emph{Fricke involution} is the endomorphism $Y_0(l) \to Y_0(l)$ is given by

 \end{definition} We note that $E$ and $\Eu$ are connected by an isogeny

 given by modding out by the cyclic subgroup $M \subset E$.
 We will call this isogeny the \emph{Fricke isogeny} or \emph{Fricke cover}.
 Note that $\Eu/\Mu = (E/M)/(E[l]/M) = E/E[l]=E$ as the cokernel of multiplication by $l$ is $E$; one can also see that $\Eu[l]/\Mu\cong M$ under these identifications.
 This show that the Fricke involution is indeed an involution.